 Jukajoki film was released in March, 2016.
 It began to tour the world.
 Towards summer Sámi work on the Näätämö river, for its fifth year, expanded.
 In September the Siberians and Snowchange will gather, once again, for the Festival of Northern Fishing Traditions, Part 2.
 In May, the Life in the Cyclic World: Traditional Knowledge from Eurasian North, was released, to much international interest.
 In July we celebrated awareness of the climate and environmental as well as Indigenous issues with Neil Young, a Canadian rock musician who invited Snowchange to his Helsinki Concert.
 In August we released the ”Endemic World”, a book describing the culture and environmental situation on lake Kuivasjärvi and the Forest Finns there.
 September – October was spent on the road.
 In early September over 52 professional Indigenous fishermen collected together on the Lena River, Siberia for the second ”Festival of Northern Fishing Festival”, envisioned by Olli Klemola.
 In November Snowchange was invited to coordinate the Indigenous and local knowledge work for the Nordic IPBES report in 2017 and we also took part in the Low Impact Fishermen of Europe annual summit in Warsaw, Poland.
 Much awaited Arctic Resilience Report was launched 25th November, 2016, and gathered 100,000 shares on the Guardian webpages.
 December saw an extensive trip to Iceland and Greenland, to meet with seal hunters and the Inuits involved in the community-based monitoring and ILK work.

-Snowchange, in the 17 years of its existence, has emerged as a very unique network of Indigenous and local traditional communities – we are completely independent, yet have been able to participate in the global discussions of climate change, biodiversity and Indigenous and traditional knowledge issues for almost 20 years.
+Snowchange, in the 22 years of its existence, has emerged as a very unique network of Indigenous and local traditional communities – we are completely independent, yet have been able to participate in the global discussions of climate change, biodiversity and Indigenous and traditional knowledge issues for over 22 years.
 The work continues…